-Statements will be given full consideration as long as they meet the guidelines for biographical background/position statements.
-Keep in mind that potential candidates should state their positions and opinions about issues regarding the future of the organization.
+The following guidelines for biographical background/position statements will help ensure that statements are given full consideration by the nominating committee.
+Potential candidates should state their positions and opinions about issues regarding the future of the organization.
 Any facts that are cited must be verifiable.

 1.0.
 Suggestions for Biographical Background Information:

-Organize the information into five categories: professional experience, APA California experience, experience specific to position roles and responsibilities, community involvement, and education.
+Organize the information into five categories: professional experience, APA California experience, experience specific to position roles and responsibilities, community involvement, and education

-List information in each category in reverse chronological order (most recent experience first).
+List information in each category in reverse chronological order (most recent experience first)

-Present information in a list, rather than in full sentences, when appropriate.
+Present information in a list, rather than in full sentences, when appropriate

 This approach works well for three reasons.
 A lot of information can be squeezed into relatively few words, leaving more room for the position part of your 600-word-total background/position statement.
 The format helps voters because it focuses on the highlights of your career.
 Finally, it provides a place to note prior experience in managing or serving on the board of an organization.